 Partnerships play a key role in WWF's efforts to influence the course of conservation.
 Among WWF´s partnership approaches are engagements with businesses who have the greatest potential to reduce the most pressing threats to the diversity of life on Earth and together find solutions to conservation challenges such as deforestation, forest deterioration and degradation, food and water scarcity and climate change.

-As part of our goal to transform the global forest sector, WWF engages with:
+As part of our goal to transform the global forest sector, WWF engages with a number of companies.
+These include:

-Mondi Group and WWF are working together in partnership to promote environmental stewardship in the packaging and paper sector.
+- The Mondi Group, to promote environmental stewardship in the packaging and paper sector.

 The changes we want to see in the world can only come about through the efforts of many actors.
-WWF engages with innovative companies and organisations that are making sustainability a priority on their agenda.
+WWF engages with innovative companies and organisations that are making sustainability a top priority.